Driving on a suspeneded license is not just a traffic ticket: It is a crime.

 If you were ticketed for driving with a suspended or revoked license in New York, you are facing an Aggravated Unlicensed Operation charge.
-In New York, a person is guilty of aggravated unlicensed operation when such person operates a motor vehicle upon a public highway while knowing or having reason to know that such person's license is suspended, revoked or otherwise withdrawn.
+In New York, a person is guilty of aggravated unlicensed operation when: "such person operates a motor vehicle upon a public highway while knowing or having reason to know that such person's license is suspended, revoked or otherwise withdrawn."
 NY Vehicle and Traffic Law §511

-a) AUO is a Criminal Charge
+AUO is a misdemeanor

 While a police officer or trooper may tell you that the ticket is no big deal, AUO is a serious offense because it is a criminal charge.
 Most tickets are "traffic infractions" and NY law specifically states that all "traffic infractions" are non-criminal offenses.
 If you are convicted of speeding, for example, if someone should ever ask you if you have ever been convicted of a crime, you can and should say "no."

 An AUO, on the other hand, is a misdemeanor and would be a criminal conviction.